-Total driving distance is about 140 miles.
-Even though it is possible to do this trip in one day most travelers take 2 -3 days to complete the journey.
+The total Old Mojave Road driving distance is about 140 miles.
+Even though it is possible to make this trip one day, most travelers take 2 -3 days to complete the journey.
 The current route is slightly different from the original trail but close enough to get a feeling of what it was like to cross the desert before modern roads were built.

-First stop from the Colorado River at mile 23 is the stone ruins of Fort Piute.
-“The Outpost at Piute Creek” was built around 1859 and was originally called Fort Beale.
-The fort was was abandoned during the Civil War and occupied for a brief period 1187 before being abandoned for good.
-Not too much to see here except for the foundations of the buildings but Fort Piute is defiantly worth checking out.
+The first stop from the Colorado River at mile 23 is the stone ruins of Fort Piute.
+“The Outpost at Piute Creek” was built around 1859 and was initially called Fort Beale.
+The fort was abandoned during the Civil War and occupied for a brief period in 1887 before being abandoned for good.
+Not too much to see here except for the buildings’ foundations, but Fort Piute is defiantly worth checking out.

-Around about mile 35 is the old abandoned school bus.
-Shot full of holes and rolled over more than one time the bus make a great Mad Max photo shoot.
+Around mile 35 is the old abandoned school bus.
+Shot full of holes and rolled over more than one time the bus make a great Mad Max photoshoot.

-At mile 62 the Mojave trail crosses the Kelso-Cima Road.
-The Kelso Road offers a couple of quick side trips to some interesting destinations.
-Kelso Dunes & Depot are close by and defiantly worth a look especially if you make this a three-day trip.
+At mile 62, the Old Mojave Road crosses the Kelso-Cima Road.
+Kelso Road offers a couple of quick side trips to some exciting destinations.
+Kelso Dunes & Depot are close by and defiantly worth a look, especially if you make this a three-day trip.
 Kelso road is paved and offers another route back to US 40 if you decide to end your trip here.

-The Old Mojave Road can be made in a high clearance 2-wheel drive, however, 4-wheel drive is recommended.
-Several outfitters offer guided trips, or you can organize your own group to make the journey.
+The Old Mojave Road can be made in a high clearance 2-wheel drive; however, a 4-wheel drive is recommended.
+Several outfitters offer guided trips, or you can organize your group to make the journey.
 The Old Mojave Road makes a great adventure trip.

-You can travel the whole route with camping stops or pick one of the shorter sections for a fun day trip.
-More info on running the Mohave trail can be found on the National Parks Service website including permits for groups of more than 7 vehicles or 15 participants.
+You can travel the Old Mojave Road with camping stops or pick one of the shorter sections for a fun day trip.
+More info on running the Mohave trail can be found on the National Parks Service website, including permits for groups of more than seven vehicles or 15 participants.